Jomy10/SnakeSwift/README.md

 Snake game built using Swift, playable on any browser using WebAssembly and on macOS.

 ## Browser
 UI built using [Tokamak](https://github.com/TokamakUI/Tokamak), which is a SwiftUI compatible framework for WebAssembly.
 Interaction with the DOM is done through [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit).
-Built and bundles using [Carton](https://github.com/swiftwasm/carton).
+Built and bundled using [Carton](https://github.com/swiftwasm/carton).

 Source code for the browser UI in [WebApp](WebApp).